 Please do not reproduce this recipe without permission.

 Mini calzone with beetroot, thyme and pumpkin seed pesto and cheddar cheese

 - 200 g spelt flour

 To make the pesto

-1 x 400g jar of Haywards Sliced Beetroot (260g cooked beetroot), drained
+- 400 g jar of Haywards Sliced Beetroot 260g cooked beetroot, drained

-Divide into five pieces and freeze three of them as mentioned above for use another day.
+- Divide the dough into five pieces and freeze three of them as mentioned above for use another day.
 Shape the remaining dough into eight small balls with flour and leave to rest for 20 minutes.